Azshene/THM_Solver/README.md

 Step 3: Go through the solution step by step as shown in the images in the "/solution" folder.

-Step 4: Hopefully enjoy your platinum, this probably still requires a little bit of luck with the positioning of the treasures.
+Step 4: Hopefully enjoy your platinum.
+It will probably still require a little bit of luck with the positioning of the treasures.

 Two additional files are included in the project: